How to Make Easy Sourdough Bread Recipe

 Score and Bake

 When the oven is done preheating remove the dough from the fridge.
-Score the top of the loaf using a lame or sharp knife, then carefully lift the dough into the hot Dutch oven, quickly replacing the lid and back into the oven.
+Score the top of the sourdough loaf using a lame or sharp knife at a 45° angle, 1 inch deep.

-Place on wire cooling rack and allow to fully cool before slicing.
-Cutting into the loaf while its still hot will result in a gummy bread from the high moisture content.
+Place the freshly baked sourdough bread on a wire cooling rack and allow to cool completely before slicing.
+Cutting into the loaf while it’s still hot will result in a gummy texture.

 Storage

-Store sourdough bread in an airtight container at room temperature.
+Allow the bread to cool completely.
+Slice the sourdough bread and store it in an airtight container at room temperature.
 Best eaten within 3-4 days.

 Easy Sourdough Bread Recipe